ThomasWorkOnline/Quark/README.md

 3. Run `GenInclude_Win.bat`.
 This will generate the `include` directory alongside the `lib` and `vendor` folders.
 *NOTE: `GenInclude_Win.bat` will only copy files, so make sure the application is compiled for your desired platform.*

-4. Link the appropriate libraries for your application (on Visual Studio, you will need to link the Debug Release and Dist binaries seperately depending on your configuration).<br />
+4. Link the appropriate libraries for your application (on Visual Studio, you will need to link the Debug, Release and Dist binaries seperately depending on your configuration).<br />
 5. Don't forget to include the dependencies located under the generated build folder `/vendor`.
 6. Quark uses [glm](https://github.com/g-truc/glm).
 You will need to include glm as a dependency to your project.
 7. Quark also uses [entt](https://github.com/skypjack/entt).
 You will need to include both of these templated header libraries for Quark to link.